St. James Ministries

 Newcomer Ministry

-• Greeters welcome all worshipers but especially newcomers before and after every Sunday service.
+• Greeters welcome all worshipers but especially newcomers before and after Sunday worship.

-• Newcomer Socials occur about every six weeks or so to welcome our newest members with food and fellowship.
+occur about quarterly to welcome new members with food and fellowship.

 Pastoral Care